 If you are fired up to make an impact on this year?
-One of the most effective things you can do is make sure your own friends and family are voting in the local elections that most people sit out.
-Think you can pick 10 people to help vote this year?
-We'll support you along the way.
+One of the most effective things you can do is make sure your own friends and family are voting in the local and state elections that most people sit out.
+We'll help you along the way.
+Sign up for Voter to Voter today.